© Copyright ResourcefulManager

-“I feel like I’m not getting through to them.”
+- “I feel like I’m not getting through to them.”

-“Don’t they hear what I’m saying?”
+- “Don’t they hear what I’m saying?”

-“They just don’t listen to me!”
+- “They just don’t listen to me!”

-It’s useless to coach a 350-pound lineman to be a fleet-footed wide receiver.
 It helps to think of your employees the same way.

 “Coach employees to their strongest abilities and the lessons will pay off,” says David Lee, founder of HumanNature@work.

-And keep yourself out of it.
+And then … keep yourself out of it!

 Coaching isn’t the time to wax poetic about how you started at the bottom and hit heights no one expected.
-How well YOU do the job has little to do with how your employee can or will perform.
+How well you do the job has little to do with how your employee can or will perform.

-1) Let the Employee Define the Problem
+1. Let the Employee Define the Problem

 For example, you see an employee struggle with a task and ask, “Is there something about the process you don’t understand?”